imthatalex/formsubmit-react-contact-form/README.md

-# Contact Form with FormSubmit.co and React
+# Contact Form with React & FormSubmit.co

 This program demonstrates how to build a contact form using React and FormSubmit.co.